ShaokangJiang/A-JavaFX-project/README.md

 #### Source data:

-Source data should be in the format, it means this farm export those amount of milk in this date:
+Source data should be in the format, it means this farm uses those amount of milk in this date:

 ```csv
 date,farm_id,weight